 What Are VJ Loops?

-Also known as VJing loops, VJ clips, or video loops, they are visual sequences with a duration of 4, 8, or 16 seconds, whose main characteristic is to go in a "loop" without noticing the change between the end and the start of another loop.
+Also known as VJing loops, VJ clips, or video loops, they are visual sequences with a duration of 4, 8, or 16 seconds, whose main characteristic is that you can play them multiple times with no visible jump cut.

 Traditionally, VJs have used them to complement the musical performances of DJs and bands via software like Resolume, Serato DJ Pro, VDMX, or Modul8.
-However, over time VJ loops have started to be used in other areas, such as music videos, presentations or corporate events, weddings, church concerts, website background videos, or live streams.
+Nevertheless, VJs have started to use VJ loops in other areas, such as music videos, presentations or corporate events, weddings, church concerts, website background videos, or live streams.

-The main advantage of video loops as a visual language is its simplicity.
-With eight seconds, repeated eight times, you already have more than one minute of video, and you can get to communicate as much as you would in a minute of traditional video.
+The main advantage of video loops as a visual language is their simplicity.
+If you repeat eight seconds of animation eight times, you will have more than one minute of video, and you can get to communicate as much as you would in a minute of traditional video.
 Also, as they are short pieces, you can cover more topics in less time.

 How to Download VJ Loops?